 Previous Names: B.F.
 Keith's Hippodrome, RKO Hippodrome Theatre

 The Hippodrome Theatre opened on April 12, 1905 with “A Yankee Circus on Mars”.
 Built and operated by Fred Thompson & Skip Dundy, it was a massive 5,697-seat theatre presenting spectacular shows.
-It was taken over by Edward Franklin Albee in July 1923 and after a remdeling became a vaudeville and movie theatre, part of the Keith-Albee chain from December 17, 1923.
-On August 30, 1926 it began a policy playing first-run movies with stage shows, the first film to play was Bessie Love in “Young April”.
+It was taken over by Edward Franklin Albee in July 1923 and after a remodeling to the plans of architect Thomas W. Lamb it lost 400-seats and became a vaudeville and movie theatre, part of the Keith-Albee chain from December 17, 1923.
+It was equipped with a Midmer-Losh 2 manual 5-ranks organ, which the company later enlarged in 1924 to a 3 manual 7 ranks instrument.
+Organist Frederick Kinsley was the house organist from 1921.
+On August 30, 1926 the Hippodrome Theatre began a policy playing first-run movies with stage shows, the first film to play was Bessie Love in “Young April”.
 The theatre was sold to property company in July 1930 with a view to demolition to built a large hotel.
 It was shuttered, and only used for occasional rallies and special events.
 The hotel scheme was never carried out.

 The Hippodrome Theatre’s scale wouldn’t be replicated until the construction of the Roxy Theatre in 1927.

 Just login to your account and subscribe to this theater.